 Earlier this year, ROI-NJ named Mr. Johnson to both its “Champions of the C-Suite” list, as a winner in the “Chief Diversity Officer/Chief Human Resources Officer Champions” category, and to the “Influencers: People of Color” list.
 In 2019, he was an Eastern Region Honoree on the inaugural Lawyers of Color “Nation’s Best” list.

 Mr. Johnson’s legal practice concentrates on mergers and acquisitions, securities regulations, corporate governance, public finance, cross-border transactions, and various other corporate transactional matters.
 He represents public and private companies, commercial banks, and governmental agencies and helps his business clients to expand their markets and establish significant presence throughout the region.
-He has previously been selected to the New Jersey Law Journal “New Leaders of the Bar” and The Network Journal “40 Under 40” lists.
+He has previously been included on the New Jersey Law Journal “New Leaders of the Bar”.

 About Profiles in Diversity Journal

 Profiles in Diversity Journal is a quarterly publication dedicated to promoting and advancing diversity, inclusion, and equity in the corporate, government, nonprofit, STEM, and higher education sectors.
 Since 1999, Diversity Journal has helped stimulate organizational change by profiling the visionary leadership, innovative programs, and individual commitments that make it happen.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.
 A description of the selection process methodology for the awards referenced is available at gibbonslaw.com/awards/.